-Way back in 1985, just after George Romero’s official third “of the dead” film hit theaters, the campy horror Return of the Living Dead, an unofficial continuation, was released, and did something Day of the Dead didn’t.
+Way back in 1985, just after George Romero’s official third installment in the “of the dead” series hit theaters, the campy horror Return of the Living Dead, an unofficial continuation, was released, and did something Day of the Dead didn’t.
 It introduced us to BRAINS!
 Plus, we found a cult zombie hero in Tarman, Linnea Quigley ran around as a naked punk, and zombies crawled out of the grave, something they hadn’t done in the Romero series up to that point.
 Plus, the rockin’ sountrack was loaded with thrash metal, punk, and an awesome synthpop horror tune by awesome early 80s new wave band SSQ—whose lead singer would soon break out as “solo” artist Stacey Q!
 “I-I-I-I-I-I-need-I-need brains…”

 Stacey Q is just the tip of the 80s iceberg.
 We get punks and new wavers.
 We get a lone black dude with Jheri curls that put Lisa Lisa and the Cult Jam with Full Force to shame.
 We get boomboxes and walkmans.
 We get the dad from A Nightmare on Elm Street 2.
 We get the guy who took over the role of Tommy Jarvis in Friday the 13th Part 6.
 We get the Pathmark guy!